acend/kubernetes-basics-training/content/en/docs/02/_index.md

 ### Verify login

-If you now execute `oc version` you should see something like this (version numbers may vary):
+If you now execute `oc version` you should see something like this (your output may vary):

 ```
 Client Version: 4.6.9